 - Organize student interactions, activities, and tasks.

 - Understand the influence of social and cultural differences on language development.

 - Engage in practice-teaching experiences and student-teacher observation.

 - Plan, implement, and assess student achievement.

-- Develop a teacher portfolio that demonstrates their competence in teaching English as a second language.
+- In the on-campus and online formats, develop a teacher portfolio that demonstrates their competence in teaching English as a second language.

-The growth of the use of the English language worldwide has been remarkable, presenting English teachers with unprecedented opportunities for intercultural service.
+The growth of the use of the English language worldwide presents English teachers with unprecedented opportunities for intercultural service.

 - In the last 50 years, English has rapidly become a global language, particularly for international politics, business, transportation, science and technology, the media, and higher education.

 - Although English is the principal mother tongue in less than a dozen nations, it has significant or official status as a means of communication in more than 70 countries.
 Nearly a quarter of the world's population, more than 1.2 billion people, are already at least reasonably competent in English.
 This surpasses the spread of any other language in history.*